jimchen1551/MPCS/Computer Science/Operating systems/Introduction/Computer-system operation.md

 - If an attempt is made to execute a privileged instruction in **user mode**, the hardware does not execute the instruction but rather treats it as illegal and **traps** (exceptions) it to the OS.

 ## Timer
+-  to prevent a user program getting stuck or failing to call system services and never returning control to the OS
+- set to interrupt the computer after a specified period